-Brian Fox is the Community School Coordinator at Mission High School.
+Brian Fox is the Director of Innovation for San Francisco Unified School District.
 Brian has a long history with Peer Resources, founding the Peer Resources program at Lowell High School in 1994, coordinating the program at Mission High School in 1998, and then serving as Director of Peer Resources from 2001-2007.
 Brian has also served as the administrator for the SFUSD Public Education and Enrichment Fund, as well as the Director for Strategic Partnerships for the San Francisco Education Fund.
 He received a Bachelor’s degree from Williams College.

 Hayin Kim serves as the Director of Community Schools for the San Francisco Unified School District.
 Hayin is a trained educational researcher and evaluator, with a focus on community based programs and partnerships that support healthy development of youth and their communities.
 She holds a B.A. in Sociology from Amherst College, and a Ph.D. in Educational Administration and Policy Analysis from Stanford University School of Education.

 Lorne Needle, Chair

 Lorne Needle is a Curriculum Development Manager at Google.
 Formerly, Lorne was the Chief Community Investment Officer at United Way Bay Area, and leading United Way’s programs and partnerships in seven Bay Area counties.
 Lorne serves on the Executive Committee of the East Bay Economic Development Alliance, chairs the Youth Council of the Workforce Investment San Francisco board, and is also a mayoral appointee to the Citizens Advisory Committee for the S.F.
 Department of Children, Youth, and Families.
 He has worked for over twenty years in youth development, prevention and health, workforce development, school-linked services, and other areas.
 Lorne was the Director of Peer Resources in the mid 1990s.
 Lorne holds a BA in Public Policy and MBA from Stanford University.